CalGreen Energy Services specializes in CalGreen checklists, inspections and commissioning services.

 Our goal is to never commit a building owner to even one unnecessary checklist obligation.
 We will work directly with your local building department when necessary to ensure only those code requirements that are clearly applicable to your project are included in the permit submittal.

 There is typically only a small difference in fees between companies providing CalGreen Checklist services.
 Who would you want on your project?
 A Title 24 energy code consultant who has never actually designed a building?
-Or a professional with decades of design experience that understands the code intent and can to limit your project costs?
+Or a professional with decades of design experience that understands the CalGreen Code intent, and can limit your project costs?

-We can typically complete your CalGreen Checklist and have it signed off within a few days after receiving a signed proposal.
+We can typically complete your CalGreen Checklist and have it signed off within two days after receiving a signed proposal!